Downtown Seattle office vacancies still high as virus variant clouds real estate outlook

 After a year of remote life that emptied much of downtown Seattle, the summer appeared to bring signs of a return.
-Vaccine rate picked up, Pike Place Market filled with tourists and tech behemoths made plans for at least some of their employees to return to their cubicles.
+Vaccine rates picked up, Pike Place Market filled with tourists and tech behemoths made plans for at least some of their employees to return to their cubicles.

 Not so fast.